 But the good news is, there is surely a way to avoid retinol Irritation or curtail the occurrence of retinization.

-The Trick Is Called The Buffering Method.
+The Trick Is Called The Sandwich Method.

 How is it done?

 It’s simply done by applying a moisturizer first before your retinol at night.

 Apply a gentle moisturizer first before layering your retinol on top.
 And why’s that?
 The reason is because the moisturizer will serve as a layer between your skin and retinol which will in turn dilute the effect of retinol making it tolerable to your skin thereby reducing possible occurrence of purging or irritations.
 Layering the retinol over a moisture-rich moisturizer will help subside the harshness of the retinol and limits the occurrence of irritations.

 Look for a moisturizer with hyaluronic acid, ceramides, antioxidants, or redness-relieving peptides.
 We recommend cereVa moisturizing lotion ($13 Dermstore).
 As it’s infused with 3 essential ceramides and hyaluronic acid (a moisture magnet) which all works together to pull moisture from the atmosphere and retain into the skin, keeping the skin soft, supple and optimally hydrated.